johannestang/shinyproxy-lb/README.md

 # Patched ShinyProxy build

+## NOTE: As of ShinyProxy 2.5.0 the patches below are no longer needed as the changes have been incorporated upstream.

 This repository contains a patched version of [ShinyProxy](https://www.shinyproxy.io) which addresses a number of problems I've come across:

 - Load balancer support when using SAML authentication.